sklykov/zernpy/README.md

 #### Running tests for the code from the repository
 Using the library *pytest* just run in the root folder for the folder, containing the package: ***pytest***
-It should collect 8 tests and automatically runs them.
+It should collect 8 tests and automatically run them.

 #### Requirements
 For installation the *numpy* and *matplotlib* libraries are required.